Matyyn/Todo-App-Frontend/README.md

-# Todo-App-Frontend
-This is the Exams Todo App Front End.

-Instructions:
+Installation:

-First Step is to install the node modules using the below command: npm install
+First, install the required node modules using the following command: npm install

+Running the Application:
-Second Step is to start the React Vite Application using the below command: npm run dev
+Start the React Vite Application by executing the following command: npm run dev